GhabeBossin/tinyApp/README.md

 #### Screenshots

-![Main /urls page where user sees the list of their shortened URLs.](./Screenshots/URLs.png)
+![Main /urls page where user sees the list of their shortened URLs.](./Screenshots/URLs.png) Main /urls page where user sees the list of their shortened URLs.
-![Allows users to edit their previously shortened URLs.](./Screenshots/Update.png)
+![Allows users to edit their previously shortened URLs.](./Screenshots/Update.png) Allows users to edit their previously shortened URLs.

 ## Project Description